Who We Are – Our History

 Domestic Violence Services remains the only emergency confidential shelter in Snohomish County for victims of domestic violence and their children.
 Each year Domestic Violence Services of Snohomish County addresses the crime of domestic violence by providing victims with the following services:

-- 24 hour hotline that answers over 5,500 calls each year
+- 24-hour support line that answers over 5,500 calls each year

 - Emergency shelter to more than 300 women and children